errorexists/Getting-Started-With-OpenCore/README.md

 * UsePicker: Uses OpenCore's default GUI, set to NO if you wish to use a different GUI

 **Debug**: Debug has special use cases, leave as-is unless you know what you're doing.
-* DisableWatchDog: (May need to be set for yes if macOS is stalling on something while booting
+* DisableWatchDog: (May need to be set for yes if macOS is stalling on something while logging is enabled.

 **Security**: Security is pretty self-explanatory.

 * RequireSignature: We won't be dealing vault.plist so we can ignore
 * RequireVault: We won't be dealing vault.plist so we can ignore as well
-* ScanPolicy: This allow you to see all drives available, please refer to OpenCore's DOC for furthur info on setting up ScanPolicy
+* ScanPolicy: Allows customization of disk and file system types which are scanned (and shown) by opencore at boot time.

 **Tools** Used for running OC debugging tools like clearing NVRAM, we'll be ignoring this